netdata/netdata/README.md

   Who appreciate the fine details and understand the value of holistic monitoring from the ground up.

 - **Everyone else**<br/>
-  All of us, who are tired of the inefficiency in the monitoring industry and appreciate a breath of fresh air. :slightly_smiling_face:
+  All of us, who are tired of the inefficiency in the monitoring industry and would love a refreshing change and a breath of fresh air. :slightly_smiling_face:

 &nbsp;<br/>&nbsp;<br/>
 </details>